Sarah Weir - Registered MBACP (Senior Accredited)

 Supervision & training

 I have a qualification in supervision with the British Association of Psychotherapists and I am an experienced supervisor.
-I have been a psychotherapist for over 15 years and worked in a wide range of settings including mental health and university settings, as well as private practice.
+I have been a psychotherapist for over 25 years and worked as Clinical Lead for a community mental health team and also at a university, as well as being in private practice for over fifteen years. .